alockhar/bios611-project1/README.md

 The final aim 3 was to look at network community detection based on weighting relative difference in deaths.
 A network data structure was made utilizing these weights.
 The goal was to descriptively assign membership and look at potentially separating attributes for a given community membership.

+To run RSS do this:

+docker run -v `pwd`:/home/rstudio -e PASSWORD=mypwd -p 8787:8787 -p 8788:8788 -t project1-env

+Run the following command in the rstudio terminal to run the rshiny app.

+PORT=8788 make Shiny_explorer_scratch.R

+THe port, or 8788 above, can be changed as well if the user wants to use on another port.
+Open a new tab in your browser to http:/localhost:8788 and the app will be available to interact with.

+To also run the shiny app:

+docker run -p <port>:<port> -v `pwd`:/home/rstudio -it project1-env sudo -H -u rstudio /bin/bash -c "cd ~/; PORT=<port> make Shiny_explorer_scratch.R"

+And as above, the <port> can be replaced with the desired port to run the application.